Which of the following best describes the relationship between th... | Study Prep in Pearson+

-Which of the following best describes the relationship between the marginal revenue product (MRP) curve for labor and the demand curve for labor in a competitive market?
+Which of the following best describes the relationship between the cost of a tire and a consumer's willingness to pay, assuming the cost reflects the expected life of the tire?

 A